 Third, the fulcrum of the family and its values were secularized by Christianity.
 As Boyd observes, traditional African homes that formerly were strictly private were brought into the public sphere.
 The moral authority of the home was challenged and reformed in accordance with Christian belief.
 Consequently, homes were divested of their sacredness, a practice many believe introduced or escalated the rate of divorce and separation of spouses.
-"A prominent group of traditionalists," Boyd explains, "argued that these relationships were necessary for morally sound families and marriages, and that to do away with the bridewealth ceremonies that emphasized such ties (a move encouraged by Western missionaries) posed a threat to social stability during a period of upheaval and change."
-Boyd further observes that "the church's foremost concern seemed to center on Ugandan marriage" in order to entrench Christian practices, thus removing African customary practices.
+A prominent group of traditionalists, Boyd explains, argued that these relationships were necessary for morally sound families and marriages, and that to do away with the bridewealth ceremonies that emphasized such ties (a move encouraged by Western missionaries) posed a threat to social stability during a period of upheaval and change.
+Boyd further observes that the church's foremost concern seemed to center on Ugandan marriage in order to entrench Christian practices, thus removing African customary practices.

 For both the church and the colonial state, marriage was understood to be at the center of the creation of a modern civil society; as an institution, a monogamous state-sanctioned marriage emphasized ideas about the obligations and rights of citizenship and the behaviors associated with democratic free will.
 The church recognized marriages that had been sealed not by bridewealth exchange but by an oath of consent, the assertion ("I do") by two individual parties that stated their intent to marry.
 Christian and state-sanctioned marriage introduced new ways of thinking of the self - as rights-bearing and autonomous - as well as new ways of thinking of one's relationships with others.
 People were taught to consider marriage a union between two "consenting" individuals rather than a relationship that joined two extended families and organized a broader set of kin-based relationships and obligations.
-6
+66

 Fourth, the communal system of living was secularized by Christianity.
 Communal solidarity was de-emphasized and replaced by an atomized individualism that strains relationships.
 Since salvation is personal, communal effort and cooperation came under attack.
 This is why no matter how the church tries to create a community within itself, it has not succeeded in building an organic one as strong as the traditional one once was because the people still have recourse to their relatives outside the church.
 Moreover, Pentecostals continue to demonize such communal affiliations outside the church community.
+Its replication within the church has been

+&lt;sup>63 Simon O. Ehiabhi, "The Impact of Colonial Rule on Uromi Political and Social Institutions," Unpublished PhD Thesis submitted to the Department of History and International Studies, University of Benin, Nigeria, 2012.

+&lt;sup>64 Boyd, 57-58.

+&lt;sup>65 Boyd, 61.

+&lt;sup>66 Boyd, 62.

-Its replication within the church has been problematic because the rules and love that guide relationships are not as strictly observed inside as they were outside.
+problematic because the rules and love that guide relationships are not as strictly observed inside as they were outside.
 For instance, any Tom, Dick, or Harry can profess to belong to a church community, and free entry to the church community has resulted in what some Pentecostal preachers refer to as "sinning Christians."
-Finally,

-6 Simon O. Ehiabhi, "The Impact of Colonial Rule on Uromi Political and Social Institutions," Unpublished PhD Thesis submitted to the Department of History and International Studies, University of Benin, Nigeria, 2012.

-Boyd, 57-58.

-Boyd, 61.

-Boyd, 62.

-6

-6 Pastor William F. Kumuyi of the Deeper Life Bible Church has consistently preached that many people who call themselves Christians in the church are really sinners.
-Unfortunately, unlike the by replacing African communalism with individualism, Christianity promoted a materialistic cosmos in which wealth has become the measure of spirituality.
+Finally, by replacing African communalism with individualism, Christianity promoted a materialistic cosmos in which wealth has become the measure of spirituality.
 This in turn has created a cultural environment in which the Prosperity Gospel can thrive.
 An albatross around the neck of Christian spirituality in Africa, the Prosperity Gospel is nonetheless promoted or tacitly accepted by many churches, and any church that rejects it risks losing its members to more accommodating competitors.